Caring for the environment

 The following waste items that the council doesn't collect can be dropped off in the storage bench outside the Reading Room:

-• batteries; biscuit wrappers; bread bags; cheese; confectionary; cosmetics; crisp packets (flattened); Ferrero Rocher boxes; pens; Pringles tubes (not lids); printer cartridges; Marigold gloves; toothbrushes (inc electrical); toothpaste tubes (cleaned); water filters.
+• batteries; biscuit wrappers; bread bags; cheese; ccosmetics; Ferrero Rocher boxes; pens; Pringles tubes (not lids); printer cartridges; Marigold gloves; toothbrushes (inc electrical); water filters.

 These are recycled by Terracycle and raise money for healthcare workers in Malawi via the charity Medic to Medic.